testcontainers/testcontainers-site/content/cloud/docs.md

 ```

 This is a flexible approach you can use to run Testcontainers Cloud in Tekton with the tests in other languages by swapping the `mvn` command for the corresponding build tool call.

+## Billing

+Testcontainers Cloud is now part of Docker plans.
+For more information on billing see the [Docker pricing FAQ](https://www.docker.com/pricing/faq/#testcontainers).

 ## Billing (Legacy Standalone plans)